JoachimGoedhart/Supervising-a-coding-project/README.md

 ## Intro

-This repository is meant to keep track of lessons learned while supervising a MsC on a coding project.
+This repository is meant to keep track of lessons learned while supervising a MsC student on a coding project.
 This is the first time that I'm resposible for the supervision of a project in which coding is the main activity (before it was mainly wetlab reasearch albeit with a good chunk of bioimage data analysis).
 The projects goals are vaguely determined.
 What we do know is that we want to:

 - build image analysis pipelines
 - use Python and Jupyter Notebooks as the main language[^1]